cisco-apjc-cloud-se/ist-vm-fmc-sync/README.md

 ## Steps to Deploy Use Case
 1. Complete the setup for the primary "ist-dcn-vcenter" workspace.
-This includes setting up Intersight Serviced for Terraform.
+This includes setting up Intersight Service for Terraform (IST).
 2. In Terraform Cloud for Business, create a new Terraform Workspace and associate to this GitHub repository.

 ![TFCB Agent Image](/images/tfcb-workspace.png)